artemlos/twitter-sentiment-analysis/README.md

 * Apache Spark 2.3.2 with Hadoop ([download spark](http://spark.apache.org/downloads.html))
 * Java 8 ([installation tutorial](https://tecadmin.net/install-oracle-java-8-ubuntu-via-ppa/))
-* Apache 2  Server (optional, if you want others to access ther result)
+* Apache 2  Server (optional, if you want others to access their result)
 * Twitter API keys ([apply here](https://developer.twitter.com/en/apply-for-access))
 * Python3 packages: `tweepy`, `twython` and `nltk` (there might be some more, please check error messages if such would occur)